-As (2.2) indicates, the liquidation value is lower than the fair value of the portfolio at t = 1 due to the liquidation discount as specified in (2.1).
+As (2.2) indicates, the portfolio's liquidation value is lower than 1 due to the liquidation discount specified in (2.1).
 The more illiquid a portfolio is, the lower its liquidation value.

-According to Diamond and Dybvig (1983), banks provide liquidity by offering a higher expected deposit value than the direct liquidation value of the underlying portfolio.
-We now extend this insight to non-bank, equity-issuing financial intermediaries.
-We first define a unified notion of liquidity provision as the difference between the expected intermediary contract payment and the liquidation value of the underlying portfolio.
+We then define a unified notion of liquidity provision as the difference between the expected intermediary contract payment and the liquidation value of the underlying portfolio.